Skip to main content

 Repository management in console

-A repository is a storage space for storing images, and one or more repositories are required to upload and manage images to Container Registry.
+A repository is a storage unit for container images.
+At least one repository is required to upload and manage images in the Container Registry.

-You can create and manage repositories in the KakaoCloud console.
-For details, please refer to Manage repository.
+Repositories can be created and managed via the console (web browser).
+For more details, refer to Manage repository.

 Visibility settings